AndyShiue/Ende-readme/README.md

 Generics are monomorphized at compile time.
 `impl`s have nothing to do with runtime.

-(TBD: GADTs)

 ## Heap Allocation

 Perhaps the most important topic in memory management is heap allocation.
 In order to make Ende a system programming language, users of the language must be able to manipulate raw pointers.
 But in addition to it, there are supposed to be a higher-level interface for normal programmers since manipulating raw pointers are highly unsafe thus error-prone.
-I've consider 3 different approaches in the past:
+I've considered 3 different approaches in the past:

 1. **The Rust Approach**:
-   closest to bare metal and theoretically the most efficient but requires lots and lots of lang items.
+   the closest to the bare metal and theoretically the most efficient but requires lots and lots of lang items.

 2. **The Swift Approach**:
    Doesn't require a garbage collector (GC), but instead implicitly using reference counting everywhere.
-   Cycles between reference counted (RC) pointers could cause memory leak and users have to be very careful about it.
+   Cycles between reference counted (RC) pointers could cause memory leaks and users have to be very careful about it.
    Dereferencing an unowned pointer could fail.

 3. **The Java Approach**: